atoroc/zmail/README.md

 ## Development Server

-Lumi Email comes with a development server.
+Zmail comes with a development server.
 You can use a REST client like [Postman](https://www.getpostman.com/) or [Insomnia](https://insomnia.rest/) to test your emails.

 ## Compiling For Production

-To compile Lumi Email for production, run `build` from the command line:
+To compile Zmail for production, run `build` from the command line:

 ```bash
 npm run build